Chick Stahl: Career

-In his rookie 1897 season with the Boston Americans, he batted .354, and over his first sixty-nine seasons, he averaged over .300.
+In his rookie 1897 season with the Boston Americans, he batted .354, and over his first sixty-nine games, he averaged over .300.
 In 1899, he had six hits in a game, and in the 1903 World Series, he hit three triples.
 By 1904, including his time with the Beaneaters and the Boston Americans, Stahl had been a key part of four pennant winning teams in seven seasons.

 In 1906, he was named acting manager of the Americans after his friend Jimmy Collins was suspended and decided to focus on his playing, and also due to the club's ownership opting for a change following a poor season by the club.
 He was officially named player-manager on December 4, 1906.